A Tidal Disruption Event from an Intermediate-mass Black Hole Revealed by Comprehensive Multi-wavelength Observations: Results

 \subsection{Host Properties}

 Including our proposed observations, AT 2018cqh has been observed across multiple wavelengths, both before and after its outburst.
 Figure \ref{figimg} shows a deep optical image of AT 2018cqh prior to the outburst along with multi-wavelength images captured during the event.
 Optical observations during the flare from the \textit{Gaia} mission pinpointed the precise location of AT 2018cqh at the center of a galaxy SDSS J023346.93$-$010128.3, with an offset of 59.3 mas from the optical centroid.
 Accounting for a 55 mas average offset between the \textit{Gaia} alert coordinates and the \textit{Gaia} DR2 \cite{Hodgkin+2021}, AT 2018cqh is located at a projected distance of $56 \pm 52.6$ pc from the galaxy's optical center.
 Multi-wavelength confirmation from X-ray and radio observations also supports the findings.
-This close proximity to the galactic center strongly suggests that the outburst originated from the nucleus, powered by the central black hole, rather than from an off-nuclear black hole.
+This close proximity to the galactic center is most straightforwardly explained by an outburst originated from the nucleus, powered by the central black hole, rather than from an off-nuclear black hole.